osgi/osgi-test/org.osgi.test.junit5/README.md

 #### Programmatic Registration of `BundleContextExtension`

-The `BundleContextExtension` can be applied *programmatically* using a field of the test class annotated with the JUnit5 `@RegisterExtension` annotation.
+The `BundleContextExtension` can be applied *programmatically* using a public field of the test class annotated with the JUnit5 `@RegisterExtension` annotation.

 ```java
 @RegisterExtension